-As preconditions for a well-functioning democracy, these requirements hold in any large nation.
+As preconditions for a well-functioning democracy, these requirements hold in any large country.
 They are especially important in a heterogeneous nation, one that faces an occasional risk of fragmentation.
-They have all the more importance as each nation becomes increasingly global and each citizen becomes, to a greater or lesser degree, a "citizen of the world."5
+They have all the more importance as each nation becomes increasingly global and each citizen becomes, to a greater or lesser degree, a "citizen of the world."
+Consider, for example, the risks of terrorism, climate change, and avian flu.
+A sensible perspective on these risks, and others like them, is impossible to obtain if people sort themselves into echo chambers of their own design.

 An insistence on these two requirements should not be rooted in nostalgia for some supposedly idyllic past.
 With respect to communications, the past was hardly idyllic.
 Compared to any other period in human history, we are in the midst of many extraordinary gains, not least from the standpoint of democracy itself.
 For us, nostalgia is not only unproductive but also senseless.
-Nor should anything here be taken as a reason for "optimism" or "pessimism," two great obstacles to clear thinking about new technological developments.
-If we must choose between them, by all means let us choose optimism.
-But in view of the many potential gains and losses inevitably associated with massive technological change, any attitude of "optimism" or "pessimism" is far too general to make sense.
+Things are getting better, not worse.
+Nor should anything here be taken as a reason for "optimism" or "pessimism," two potential obstacles to clear thinking about new technological developments.
+If we must choose between them, by all means let us choose optimism.2 But in view of the many potential gains and losses inevitably associated with massive technological change, any attitude of optimism or pessimism is far too general to be helpful.
 What I mean to provide is not a basis for pessimism, but a lens through which we might understand, a bit better than before, what makes a system of freedom of expression successful in the first place.
-That improved understanding will equip us to appreciate a free nation's own aspirations and thus help in evaluating continuing changes in the system of communications.
-It will also point the way toward a clearer understanding of the nature of citizenship and toward social reforms if emerging developments disserve our aspirations, as they threaten to do.
+That improved understanding will equip us to understand a free nation's own aspirations and thus help in evaluating continuing changes in the system of communications.
+It will also point the way toward a clearer understanding of the nature of citizenship and of its cultural prerequisites.